intro-to-text-analysis-SIPA-S23/syllabus/README.md

 We will be using the Pandas and Plotly Python libraries to help us achieve our data processing goals.
 You can think of a Python library like software that works specifically for Python.
 Just like you might use Microsoft Excel for data exploration on your personal computer, in Python we have libraries like Pandas and Plotly that we can download and then import (a fancy word for open) in our Python environment.
 Pandas, which stands for "Python Data Analysis Library", is specifically designed for data manipulation and analysis.
 Plotly is a data visualization library.

+We will be using [Jupyter Notebooks](https://realpython.com/jupyter-notebook-introduction/), an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.

 - Topics covered:
     - Working with tabular data (a.k.a., spreadsheets)
     - The data process: wrangling, cleaning, analysis, and visualization